Definition/General

 -Can involve any lymph node group

--Extranodal sites: GI tract, CNS, bone, liver, kidney.
+-Extranodal sites: GI tract (most common), CNS, bone, liver, kidney

 Multifocality: